OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ### Maven

-You can also build the project by using Maven from either a build server or the command line.
+You can also build the project by using Maven from either a build server or the command-line.

-In this post, I show you the command line method, but the build server method is almost identical.
+In this post, I show you the command-line method, but the build server method is almost identical.

 1. Navigate to the project folder.
 This folder already contains a `pom.xml` file that you use with Maven.

 2. Run Maven with following command/goals: